-In conclusion, I express my sincere gratitude for the unwavering support and encouragement that we continue to receive from our Board of Directors.
-I also gratefully acknowledge the enduring trust and confidence of our highlysupportive investors, who play a critical role in the ongoing success of VCBank.
-Special tribute is once again due to our management and staff, whose commitment and hard work, and positive attitude towards embracing change and rising to new challenges, have contributed to another successful performance by the Bank.
-We continue to be blessed by having such a dedicated and professional team.
+I also gratefully acknowledge the enduring trust and confidence of our highly-supportive investors, who play a critical role in the on-going success of VCBank.
+Special thanks are once again due to our management and staff, whose commitment and hard work, and positive attitude towards embracing change and rising to new challenges, have contributed to another successful performance by the Bank.
+We continue to be blessed by such a dedicated and professional team.